darktable-org/luadocs/README.md

 This is the user documentation for the [darktable](https://darktable.org) [Lua](https://lua.org) extensions.
 The content is authored in markdown and rendered to HTML using [Hugo](https://gohugo.io) and to PDF and ePub using the [DITA Open Toolkit](https://dita-ot.org).

-The auto-built version of the website can be found at https://darktable-org.github.io/luadocs/.
+The documentation is primarily hosted at https://docs.darktable.org/lua/stable/.
+The current auto-built version of the website can be found at https://darktable-org.github.io/luadocs/.

 ## Contributing